 - Family history of the disease, especially in close relatives, can elevate one’s susceptibility to developing breast cancer.

-- Genetic counseling and testing, as emphasized in Breast Cancer Risk Factors And Prevention, serve as invaluable tools for individuals seeking a deeper understanding of their genetic predisposition to breast cancer.
+- Genetic counseling and testing, as emphasized in it, serve as invaluable tools for individuals seeking a deeper understanding of their genetic predisposition to breast cancer.
 These sessions enable individuals to gain comprehensive insights into their genetic profile, empowering them to make informed decisions regarding suitable preventive measures or potential treatment options based on their personalized risk assessment.

 Hormonal Influences and Reproductive Factors

-- Extended exposure to estrogen without intervals, as highlighted in Breast Cancer Risk Factors and Prevention, poses a heightened risk factor for breast cancer.
+- Extended exposure to estrogen without intervals, as highlighted in it, poses a heightened risk factor for breast cancer.
 Instances like early onset of menstruation or late menopause, contributing to prolonged estrogen exposure, have been associated with an increased susceptibility to developing breast cancer.

 - Delayed childbirth or having the first child after the age of 30 might contribute to increased vulnerability.